Bubblin-Superbooks/bookiza.cli/README.md

 Quick and beautiful books. *Everywhere*. `Responsive` by default.

 Bookiza is a book *baking tool*.
-It is a lightweight javascript (node 6+) framework that helps you compose books, magazines and comics (SPAs).
+It is a lightweight javascript (node 6+) framework that helps you compose book apps (SPAs).

 # Advantage
-Bookiza cuts your book writing & publishing time down by half.
+Bookiza can cut your book writing & publishing time down by half.
 By HALF!, no less.
-Bringing in some of the best design and development techniques in the world, bookiza will turn your saga into a timeless product, an eternal journey of … no wait, an offline-first, well-paginated simple book app.
+Integrate some of the best design and development techniques of the world into your journey of book writing.

 Get your developer & designer friends to work and collaborate with you.